theBlackBoxSociety/p5js/02_basics.md

 # P5.JS • Foundation: expressions, variables,  conditionals, ...

 In the previous tutorial, we went through the basics of working with p5.js.
 This tutorial goes over a couple of fundamental concepts of computer programming with expressions (or math), variables, conditionals and loops.
 We will apply these concepts in working with motion, interaction, visual transformations and working with media (images).
-But we will start with something that is pointless for the machine but very useful for yourself and potential co-coders, *comments*.
+But we will start with something that is pointless for the machine but, in time, will certainly prove its value to yourself and potential co-coders, *comments*.

 ## Comments
 Comments are parts of the program that are ignored when the program is run.
 They are useful for making notes for yourself that explain what’s happening in the code.
 If others are reading your code, comments are especially important to help them understand your thought process.
 Comments are also useful for trying things in your code without loosing the original attempt.